Finder to the Node: NBN competition is heating up while prices fall

 Competition is up with more ISPs expanding their NBN coverage

-More Internet service providers are offering NBN services at more locations, increasing competition in the process according to the ACCC's quarterly Wholesale Market Indicators report.
+More Internet service providers (ISPs) are offering NBN services at more locations, increasing competition in the process according to the ACCC's quarterly Wholesale Market Indicators report.

 By the end of June 2018, there were at least seven ISPs acquiring services at 117 Points of Interconnect (POIs) – up from 95 POIs at the end of the March quarter.
 The POIs are the 121 locations across the country where traffic is handed off from NBN Co’s network to ISPs.